cloudfoundry/korifi/README.md

 Edit the file `api/config/base/apiconfig/cf_k8s_api_config.yaml` and set the `packageRegistryBase` field to be the registry location to which you want your source package image uploaded.
 Edit the file `api/config/base/api_url_patch.yaml` to specify the desired URL for the deployed API.

-## Install cf-k8s-controllers and cf-k8s-api
+## Install korifi and cf-k8s-api
-From the `cf-k8s-controllers` directory use the Makefile to deploy the controllers and API shim:
+From the `korifi` directory use the Makefile to deploy the controllers and API shim:
 ```
 make deploy
 ```